Banga, India

-Banga is a town and Municipal council in the Shahid Bhagat Singh Nagar district of Punjab, India.
+Banga is a town and Municipal council in the Shaheed Bhagat Singh Nagar district of Punjab, India.
 Banga is also one of the sub-division (tehsil) headquarters of the district.
-Banga located on Phagwara-Rupnagar section of National Highway 344A (Earlier State Highway 18 of Punjab).
+Banga is located on Phagwara-Rupnagar section of National Highway 344A (Earlier State Highway 18 of Punjab).
 It is currently estimated to have a population of about 23,000 and is classified as a class 2 Municipality.
 The town also incorporates the former village of Jindowal apart from Banga town.